guiGarcia42/FonoTerapia/README.md

 ![logo_full](https://github.com/guiGarcia42/FonoTerapia/assets/81885816/cf7520a5-0739-43cc-87c4-564a8aa02a46)

 FonoTerapia is an innovative tool designed to assist in the language rehabilitation of adults and seniors.
-Developed by an experienced fonoaudióloga with more than 20 years of clinical practice, this application offers a comprehensive and personalized approach to help patients improve their oral comprehension, oral expression, reading, and writing skills.
+Developed by an experienced Speech therapist with more than 20 years of clinical practice, this application offers a comprehensive and personalized approach to help patients improve their oral comprehension, oral expression, reading, and writing skills.

 The app features a variety of carefully crafted therapeutic activities, each focusing on one of the four key language areas.
 The games are designed with different levels of difficulty, aiming to meet the individual needs of each patient.
 From identifying and pronouncing letters to forming complete words and sentences, the activities are carefully tailored to promote a gradual and effective progression in language rehabilitation.